 The nursing home abuse and neglect attorneys at Nursing Home Law Center LLC are committed to holding negligent medical facilities accountable for inferior care.
 Our nursing home lawyers have experience with South Carolina lawsuits against nursing homes and hospitals involving bed sores, falls, and abusive treatment.
 Put our expertise to work for you.
-Contact our firm for a free review of your case today.Pursuing a Wrongful Death Action for South Carolina Nursing Home Negligence
+Contact our firm for a free review of your case today.Recognizing the Signs of Nursing Home Neglect and Abuse

 The warning signs of abuse and neglect are not always immediately apparent.
 It is important for family members to be able to recognize the signs of neglect or abuse of a loved one, so they can file a report with the South Carolina Department of Social Services and get the aged person needed medical attention and help.

 Some of the following signs are red flags that a vulnerable adult has become the victim of abuse or neglect: